-- School nurse
+- Public Health Nurse

 - Educational psychologist

 - Police

 - Family doctor

 - CAMHS

-- Behaviour support team
+- Inclusion support advisory service

-- Speech therapist
+- · Speech therapist

 - Visual impairment services

 - Families Information Service/ ASK US (formally parent partnership)

 - Attendance Support Team (formally EWO)

 Suspension and Exclusion

 Ultimately, a pupil who does not behave in accordance with the standards set may be suspended for a fixed term, or may be permanently excluded from the academy.
 Situations where suspension or exclusion may be considered include violent assault on another pupil or an adult, inappropriate sexual behaviour, verbal abuse/threatening behaviour against a pupil or an adult, bullying, racial abuse, drug or alcohol related offences or persistent disruptive behaviour.
 (See Suspension and Permanent Exclusion Policy).